 The Citi Prestige is a premium travel credit card with a bigger annual fee ($495) and a handful of lucrative perks.
 It’s also one of the best cards for restaurant spending.
 Let’s review the card to see if it’s a good fit for you.

-The information for the Citi Prestige and Citi Premier has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.
+The information for the Citi Prestige has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.

 Citi Prestige card review